Skip to main content

 3. League: $42.40 paid (37.5% paid, 62.5% unpaid)

 This means you can refund the fee or product in full, even though the order is only partially paid.
-The system tracks amount_paid and amount_refunded for each order item.
+The system tracks which payments have been applied to each item, showing the refundable amount (net amount paid) for each item.

 Refunding Partially Paid Orders